AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-05-21-Coral-RNA-Extraction-Protocol-for-2023-Moorea-Project.md

 - Spin down in mini centrifuge for 1 minute

-- Remove 300 uL of liquid sample from the original sample tube into a new tube to proceed with extraction.
+- Remove 500 uL of liquid sample from the original sample tube into a new tube to proceed with extraction.
+Save the leftover sample + beads at -80°C.

 #### Sample prep: Recruit fragments